NumbersAlpha/Family-Tree/README.md

 //let ADepth equal 0

-//while personA is not null,
+//while (personA is not null){

 //increment ADepth

 //push personA.name into ALineage

-//make personA equal personA.parent
+//make personA equal personA.parent}

 //Create an array for B: